-Greta was a skilled Specialist Conductor.
+Greta was a skilled Diverger Conductor.
 Her knowledge of the human body and deep understanding of how vitae particles affected it paired with her affinity for vitae had shot her skyward at the military academy.
-She passed her State Conducting Exam with flying colors but failed terribly at the military interviews which was why she found herself at her current post.
-A medical nurse serving on the eastern border.
+She passed her State Conducting Exam with flying colors but failed terribly at the military interviews which was why she found herself at her current post: a medical nurse serving on the eastern border.
 Wasted talent.
 It just went to show how important appearances were.
 Even if one had skill, if one did not have demeanor or appearance paired with it, it was fruitless.

 “Like I stated before.
 I am fine, Greta.
 Your work is always exceptional,” Werner replied.
-“I need to give a report to the Captain.
+“I need to give a report to the hauptmann.
 When will I be able to leave?”

 She took an uncertain step back.
 “Leave . . ?
 But…”

 “That’s the first thing you say to someone you haven’t seen in over a year, Werner?”
-Gilbert stood across from him now with crossed arms.
+Gilbert Wolff, the man whom Greta had called, stood across from him now with crossed arms.
 The curtain still billowed behind him from his entrance.

 Gilbert was a man of average stature.
 He stood a head shorter than Werner and had spiked brown hair that was barely tamed beneath his military cap.
 His jaw was square, his eyes gray, his brows thick.
 His smile, canine as always.
 His dull, dark periwinkle military uniform was caked with dirt and mud.
 At his waist was his conducting rifle, which looked in need of cleaning.

 “Gilbert,” Werner said.
-He was surprised but he pressed, “What happened?”
+He was surprised at his presence but he pressed, “What happened?”

 “With the battle?”
 Gilbert scoffed.
 “Well, it was a success.
 The Aquarians were annihilated.
 The one that…” He eyed Werner’s shoulder. “… did that to you, escaped and headed down to where we were.
 Shot dead on sight.”
 He clicked his tongue and kicked the dirt floor.
 It was slick with rain and mud was sent flying everywhere.
 “Lucky bastard.”

 “I see.
 Good.”
 Werner nodded.
-He watched Greta walk over to her metal cart.
-She crouched to reach for something on one of the lower shelves.
+He watched Greta walk over to her metal cart and crouch to reach for something on one of the lower shelves.
 When she stood, she was holding his uniform.
 Neatly folded.